roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-14-time-management-2.md

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: time-management-2
-title: Time Management For Successful People - Time Wasters.
+title: Time Management For Successful People - Time-Wasters.

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml